NiDrZero/Termux-Package-Manager-Enhancements/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)
 ![Status](https://img.shields.io/badge/status-active-brightgreen)

+## NOTE: Script is only slightly modified for my personal desire & needs testing!

 ## Overview

 Termux Package Manager Enhancements is a script designed to improve the package management capabilities of Termux.
 It provides advanced dependency management, automatic updates and upgrade scheduling, a user-friendly command-line interface, and backup and restore functionality for packages and configurations.